 Accreditation ensures that your certification course meets quality standards in the level of instruction, the quality of the curriculum, inclusion of a practicum, extent of training and other areas.
 It ensures that the course’s quality and ethical standards are maintained, and to recognize professional acceptance and recognition in the international job market.

 This course is internationally accredited by the TEFL and TESOL Standards Agency (OTTSA) and meets international TESOL/TEFL course standards.

 Most schools, language institutes and Ministries of Education recognize TESOL/TEFL certifications that meet certain basic standards that are also recommended by leading bodies in the field, including the British Council.
 These standards reflect those incorporated in to a standard, accredited intensive four-week TESOL/TEFL class and include:

 South Korea is has a huge demand for certified native English-speaking teachers in both public and private schools.
 The majority of South Korea TESOL student graduates will work in private schools, or hagwons, as the private school hiring season is longer and not as competitive as the public school program, EPIK.
 However, there are some opportunities to work in public schools that hire teachers directly, outside of EPIK.

-Korea offers some of the best benefits available to TESOL-certified English teachers – salaries typically start at $2000 USD/month.
+Korea offers some of the best benefits available to TESOL-certified English teachers – salaries typically start at $1700 USD/month.
 Along with this salary, most schools will also offer a free, furnished apartment, flight reimbursement, contract bonuses and health insurance.
-With only utilities and personal spending to worry about, many teachers can save at least $1000 USD every month!
+With only utilities and personal spending to worry about, many teachers can save up to $1000 USD every month!